ChristopherGLewis/ddo-lite-tools/README.md

     Issues:
         * Destinies with Rank costs of 2/1/1 not working correctly
+        * AM Enhancements SharedSelector can't pick 2/3/4/5 spells correctly - changed to use spell class & desc.
+        * Siblings is not working correctly

 ### 4.0.2 - U51 Destiny Updates - Fixes
 Changes: